-Spend some time in the light bulb aisle of your local hardware store, and you’ll become familiar with the Federal Trade Commission’s lighting facts label.
-It sort of resembles and nutrition label and is meant to help you compare between bulbs.
-All light bulbs should have information on their brightness (measured in lumens), cost per year, life span (in years), color temperature (measured in Kelvins), and energy use (measured in watts).
+Spend some time in the lightbulb aisle of your local hardware store, and you’ll become familiar with the Federal Trade Commission’s lighting facts label.
+It sort of resembles a nutrition label and is meant to help you compare bulbs.
+All lightbulbs should have information on their brightness (measured in lumens), cost per year, life span (in years), color temperature (measured in Kelvins), and energy use (measured in watts).

-As LEDs (light-emitting diode) replace incandescents on store shelves, these labels and other information on bulb packaging are supposed to let you find a light to replace the familiar glow from your favorite lamp.
+As LEDs (light-emitting diodes) replace incandescents on store shelves, these labels and other information on bulb packaging are supposed to help you find the right light to replace the familiar glow from your favorite lamp.
 But because LEDs are so different from their earlier counterparts, some things may get lost in translation.
-This guide will help you walk you through some of the big questions.
+This guide will help walk you through some of the big questions.

 Watt the heck?